openvinotoolkit/geti-sdk/notebooks/README.md

 - [004 create_pipeline_project_from_dataset](004_create_pipeline_project_from_dataset.ipynb)
   -- This notebook shows how to create a pipeline project (with two trainable tasks in it) from an existing dataset, and how to upload images and annotations to it.

+- [005 deploy_project](005_deploy_project.ipynb) -- This notebook shows how to create
+  a deployment for a project in order to run inference locally with OpenVINO.

+- [006 train_project](005_train_project.ipynb) -- This notebook shows how to start a
+  training job for a task in a project, monitor the job's progress and get the model that was trained in the job once the training completes.